nraitanen/sidewalk-surveillance/README.md

 # sidewalk-surveillance
-Python project to leverage Raspberry Pi camera module (to be acquired) in monitoring nearby sidewalk from balcony to quantify the number of illegal actions such as biking on the sidewalk.
+Python project to leverage Raspberry Pi camera module (to be acquired) in monitoring nearby sidewalk from balcony to quantify illegal actions such as biking on the sidewalk.
+This would, of course, consist of object detection and classification, determining a suitable region of interest regardless of the camera setup, determining whether the object actually proceeds by the sidewalk or the road, and so on.